-For athletes with Vision Impairment, should an accidental foul occur during a race, caused by an athlete either surfacing after the start or turn, in a lane that is in use by another athlete, or by swimming too close to the lane rope, etc., the Referee shall have the power to allow one (1) or all athletes to re-swim the event.
-If the foul occurs in a final, the Referee may order the final to be re-swum.
+For Athletes with Vision Impairment, should an accidental foul occur during a race, caused by an Athlete either surfacing after the start or turn, in a lane that is in use by another Athlete, or by swimming too close to the lane rope, etc., the Referee shall have the power to allow one (1) or all Athletes to re-swim the Event.

-S11, SB11 and SM11 athletes with the exception of those with prosthetics in both eyes shall be required to wear opaque (blackened in) goggles for Competition.
-S11, SB11 and SM11 athletes whose facial structure will not support goggles shall be required to cover the eyes with an opaque covering.
-The goggles of the S11, SB11 and SM11 athletes shall be checked at the finish of the relevant event.
+Athletes in Sport Classes S11, SB11 and SM11 except for those with prosthetics in both eyes shall be required to wear opaque (blackened in) goggles for competition.
+Athletes in Sport Classes S11, SB11 and SM11 whose facial structure will not support goggles shall be required to cover the eyes with an opaque covering.
+The goggles of Athletes in Sport Classes S11, SB11 and SM11 shall be checked at the finish of the relevant Event.

-In the event that the goggles accidentally fall off during the dive or break during the race, the athlete shall not be disqualified.
+If the goggles accidentally fall off during the dive or break during the race, the Athlete shall not be disqualified.